Trimming Japanese Maples (Lace Leaf)

 Japanese Maples, also known as Lace Leaf, are some of the most attractive and valuable trees in any garden, so if you are lucky enough to have one on your property, you want to treat it right.
 When the leaves fall off and the subtle shape of a Japanese maple’s trunk is revealed during the winter months, it can be tempting to get the clippers out and get to work.
 These trees are among the most difficult and complicated to prune.
-It takes the skill and talent of a Portland tree pruning service to work with these trees and to shape, define, and encourage their inherently beautiful nature.
+It takes the skill and talent of a Portland, OR tree pruning service to work with these trees and to shape, define, and encourage their inherently beautiful nature.
 That’s why we recommend leaving such fine tree care to professional Portland arborists.

 It has been said that pruning is a science and an art.
 Pruning is a science because it involves knowledge of plant biology and botany.
 It is an art because it involves understanding aesthetic beauty.
 An arborist or horticulturist must understand both aspects in order to be successful with the job at hand.
 Pruning Japanese maples are no exception.
-Due to the complex nature of their branching patterns, and their position of great value in the landscape, Japanese maples require expert pruning from experienced Portland arborists.
+Due to the complex nature of their branching patterns, and their position of great value in the landscape, Japanese maples require expert pruning from the best experienced Portland, Oregon arborists.
 In this post, we discuss why and when to prune Japanese maples.
 We also explore some of the nuances of aesthetic pruning that are necessary to properly care for these elegant trees.

 - To direct growth and structure.
 By pruning, you can direct growth habits and influence the structure of the tree as it grows.

 - Improve airflow.
 Increased airflow through branches decreases the likelihood of disease.

 - Removal of dead, diseased, or damaged branches.
 These should always be removed first for the health of the tree.